Support the local pages without blurring the official rule

 Treat public pricing signals as floor-and-penalty clues.
 Use the local utility page to confirm the workflow before you compare private quotes.

 Utilities rarely publish clean consumer pricing.
-What they do publish are deadlines, registration rules, reporting fees, and enforcement exposure if you miss the process.
+What they do publish are deadlines, tester registration rules, reporting fees, portal steps, and enforcement exposure if you miss the process.

 Treat public pricing signals as floor-and-penalty clues.
 Use the local utility page to confirm the workflow before you compare private quotes.

-A cheap routine quote can still become expensive if the tester is not registered, the gauge is out of calibration, or the report is rejected by the utility's vendor.
+A cheap routine quote can still become expensive if the tester is not registered, the gauge is out of calibration, or the report is rejected by the utility's reporting system.

 Repair scope depends on the assembly, access, parts, fireline involvement, and whether a retest or inspection needs to happen on a tight deadline.